LucentOpenSoftware/libre-vmm/README.md

 We also borrow ideas, configuration patterns, and (where licensed compatibly) code from upstream projects listed in [AUTHORS](AUTHORS) and documented in [`docs/ROADMAP.md`](docs/ROADMAP.md).

+---

+## A Small Historical Note

+Libre VMM began with a simple idea:

+> Virtual machines should not require becoming a virtualization engineer.

+The original goal was modest.

+A few improvements here.
+A few workflow fixes there.

+At some point, however, the project acquired:

+* a REST API
+* a CLI
+* migration tooling
+* GPU passthrough helpers
+* twenty-four architectures
+* a firmware fork

+The exact sequence of events remains under investigation.

+Researchers believe Libre VMM may once have been related to a Virt-Manager fork, though surviving records are incomplete.

+### Recovered Conversation

+Libre-VMM:
+"Hey."

+LibreUEFI:
+"Yeah?"

+Libre-VMM:
+"Do you remember how this started?"

+LibreUEFI:
+"No."

+Libre-VMM:
+"You don't?"

+LibreUEFI:
+"I thought we always did virtualization."

+Libre-VMM:
+"We didn't."

+LibreUEFI:
+"We didn't?"

+Libre-VMM:
+"No."

+LibreUEFI:
+"Then how did we end up with a firmware fork?"

+Libre-VMM:
+"I don't know."

+LibreUEFI:
+"And the API?"

+Libre-VMM:
+"I don't know."

+LibreUEFI:
+"And migration?"

+Libre-VMM:
+"I don't know."

+LibreUEFI:
+"And twenty-four architectures?"

+Libre-VMM:
+"I definitely don't know."

+...

+LibreUEFI:
+"Weren't we a Virt-Manager fork?"

+Libre-VMM:
+"I think so."

+LibreUEFI:
+"That's weird."

+Libre-VMM:
+"Yeah."

+...

+LibreUEFI:
+"Do you think we're done?"

+Libre-VMM:
+"No."

+LibreUEFI:
+"Why?"

+Libre-VMM:
+"I have a feeling we're about to invent something else."

+...

+[End of recovered transcript]

+Researchers believe this conversation occurred shortly before the appearance of the ISO manager, template repository, and VM marketplace.

+Further incidents are expected.